 In conclusion, the better you know your audience, the more you are going to be able to connect with them.
 You’ll be able to narrow down what they really want, and you need to try to do so on a deeper level as possible.

 For example, most people know that arthritis is hard to live with, but is the reason they buy a pain reliever really just to relieve their physical pain.
 Maybe what really motivates them is that they want to be able to get outside with their grandkids and play, ride their bike like they used to, or even just go out and work in their garden.
 The only way of truly knowing what the needs of your audience are and what is motivating them to buy is to spend time researching and getting to know them.

 This is so important and should be one of the first things you do in business, once you have it then you know who to survey and approach for proof of concept to ensure that your business has the potential to be successful.

-Click here to join my upcoming webinar where I talk you through in detail how to create your ideal customer avatar.
+Click here to check out my course where I talk you through in detail how to create your ideal customer avatar.